AbdulbakiDEMIR/Snake-C/README.md

 ### Platform and Execution:

 - This game is developed for Windows devices and can be run using the `snake_game.exe` file.
-- Code details are available in the `snake.c` file.
+- Code details are available in the `snake_game.c` file.

 ---